SarKaa/jailm8-windows/README.md

 In short, its a minimal frontend, that sets everything up for you, for various tools for windows.

+# Why would I use this?
+Some of these tools can be hard to find, so having one app download and set them up for you is very useful.
+I understand some of you will just download the tools yourself, which by all means is what you could.
+With libimobiledevice, there are things like apple mobiledevice support which you have to take into account, and if you have a different version of itunes installed, it can be hard finding out whats causing the problem.
+Jailm8 will check and install everything for you.
+Jailm8 has some tools fully built in and integrated, like ideviceinfo.
+It has a scrollable screen, it asks if you want to dump it, and keeps things simple.
+Its also nice to just have a few different tools in the same place.

 # tools included
 I have pre-compiled the following programs, and they will be downloaded automatically when needed.

 • Project sandcastle android

 • Project sandcastle linux

+• futurerestore

 libimobiledevice programs (precompiled .net version):